snel-repo/autolfads/docs/analysis.md

 Click on the newly created zip file, and then click 'Download.'
 The output of the run should now be downloaded to your local computer.

 ##Post Processing
-Now that you have downloaded the data back to your local computer, open up the tutorial package ([download here](files/tutorial_package.zip))
+Now that you have downloaded the data back to your local computer, open up the [tutorial package](https://github.com/snel-repo/gcp-tutorial-pack).

 Open up `pbt_plot.m` in Matlab.
 First, set the tutorial_package to your current working folder.